 Parking is restricted to within the yellow lined parking spaces.
 Vehicles may not back into parking spaces.
 There are clearly marked parking facilities for both four- and two-wheeled motor vehicles in all of COM's parking lots.
-All students who drive a vehicle must display, on the left-hand bottom of their vehicle's back window, a valid COM parking decal.
+All students who drive a vehicle must display on the outside, on the left-hand bottom of their vehicle's back window, a valid COM parking decal.
 Motorcycles must display their valid COM parking decal on the rear area of the motorcycle that is clearly visible to patrolling COM officers.
 A student must have a disabled parking decal to park in the disabled zones.
-Students with paper license plates or using a loner vehicle must request a Temporary Parking Permit.
+Students with paper license plates or using a loner vehicle must request request a Temporary Parking Permit by going to the campus police website.
 Parking in the visitor section is not permitted.